LamaCorp/graphalama/README.md

 ```
 MultiGradient(BLUE, YELLOW, ORANGE, RED, positions=(0, 1/4, 1/2, 1))
 ```
-Of course, the number of positions must match the number of colors, but the positions do nat have to start at 0 and end at 1.
+Of course, the number of positions must match the number of colors, but the positions do not have to start at 0 and end at 1.
 For instance is the positions are `(1/2, 2/3, 1)`, the first half of the surface will be exactly of the first color.

 If `horizontal == False`, then the gradient is drawn top to bottom and not left to right.